-After the program, all who took part were entertained at the Gardens Tea Room, where coffee and sandwiches, furnished which were distributed by Santa Claus to the Gardens children were welcome, as usual, and the boys who received fine pocket knives were particularly happy.
-The knives-two dozen of them-were donated by E. Fuller, of the New York Knife Company.
-The toys were purchased for the committee by Mrs. G. W. Cunningham, and prepared by her and Mrs. L. P. McGabie for distribution.
+The gifts which were distributed by Santa Claus to the Cardens children were welcome, as usual, and the boys who exceived fine pocket knives were particularly happy. wes-two dozen of them-were donated by E. Fuller, of the New York Knife Company.
+The toys were purchased the committee by Mrs. G. W. Cunningham, and prepared her and Mrs. L. P. McGabie for distribution.